ghorbanzade/spell-checker/Readme.md

 [![Build Status][1]][2]

-**splchk** is a simple proof-of-concept command-line tool developed as a solution to a final course project for the [Programming in C][3] course that I taught in Spring 2016.

-**splchk** allows you to inspect a text file for potential spelling errors and to fix them interactively either in the same file or in a new file.
+**splchk** is an interactive command-line tool to find and fix potential spelling errors in a given text document.

 ```bash
 username@hostname:~/$ spellcheck -h